Jcube101/password-manager/README.md

 5. Keep the vault file out of git.

 ---

-**Project location (while experimental)**: `projects/password-manager`
-Only move to a more permanent home (with remote) once it has proven itself useful and the core is solid.

 README updated 2026-06-14 after full E2E testing + automated test suite passing. v1 is now complete and documented at multiple levels of detail.